rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 2. Double-click WinSCP to begin the installation process.

-3. Select **Typical** installation or **Custom** installation, and click **Next**.
+3. Select **Typical** installation or **Custom** installation for the Setup type and click **Next**.

-    A custom installation gives you the option to select the file's destination, the components to be installed, and the features within the WinSCP application, including:
+    A custom installation provides the option to select the file's destination, the components to install, and the features within the WinSCP application including:

-    * Drag & drop shell extension (allows direct downloads, may require restart)
+    * The drag&drop shell extension (allows direct downloads and might require restart)
     * Pageant (SSH authentication agent)
     * PuTTYgen (key generator)
     * Translations

     <img src="{% asset_path cloud-servers/transfer-files-using-WinSCP/install-type.png %}" />

-4. Choose the interface type with which you want to work, and click **Next**.
+4. Choose the interface type with which you want to work and click **Next**.

     The **Commander** interface displays two panes with your local files on the left and remote files  on the right.
-The **Explorer** style displays only remote files in a single window..
+The **Explorer** style displays only remote files in a single window.

     We recommend starting with the **Commander** interface.
-You can change the default style later within the **Preferences** menu.
+You can change the default style later in the **Preferences** menu.

     <img src="{% asset_path cloud-servers/transfer-files-using-WinSCP/interface-type.png %}" />